A Commonsense

 What Situations Could Lead to Varying a Child Support Order?

 Change in one or the other parent’s income.
-This can be in either direction.
 If one parent receives a significant raise, cut in pay, or loses their job, varying the child support may be in order.

 The child reaches the age of 18.
 In Saskatchewan, the age of majority is 18, which is usually–but not always–when child support ceases.
-If the child is still in school or is disabled in some way, child support payments may be extended.
+If the child is still in school or is unable to provide financially for themselves, child support payments may be extended.

 What Is the Process for Requesting to Vary a Child Support Order?